suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 ```

 ## Environment Variables
-You might also want to call the environment variable in the system, such as JAVA_HOME.
+You might also want to call the environment variable in the system, such as `JAVA_HOME`.

 ```rust
 use std::env;